 Start Your PADI Courses Online

-With PADI eLearning®, you can complete the knowledge development portion of most PADI courses online from your computer or mobile device.
+With PADI eLearning, you can complete the knowledge development portion of most PADI courses online from your computer or mobile device.
 This gives you total freedom to choose when and where you study, and to move through the interactive topics at your own pace.

 It’s also a great way to maximize your vacation time.
-You can complete the theory portion of your PADI certification online with eLearning before you even step on the plane, and then enjoy more precious underwater time once you reach your scuba destination.
+You can complete the theory portion of your PADI certification online with eLearning before you even step on the plane, and then enjoy more precious time underwater once you reach your scuba destination.

 Still not sure if eLearning is for you?
 Here is some more guidance: